CenturyLinkCloud/PublicKB/Network/vpn-client-connection-troubleshooting.md

 <p>Invalid Username/Password:</p>

-<p>Some users authenticate their OpenVPN with Active Directory(LDAP).&nbsp; You disable/enable this on the “edit vpn settings” button at: <a href="https://control.tier3.com/Net/Vpn">https://control.tier3.com/Net/Vpn</a>
+<p>Some users authenticate their OpenVPN with Active Directory(LDAP).
+You disable/enable this on the “edit vpn settings” button at: <a href="https://control.tier3.com/Net/Vpn">https://control.tier3.com/Net/Vpn</a>
 </p>

 <p>If you have authentication enabled and you are unable to connect with your username/password, you will see this in your OpenVPN log:</p>